 A melding of techniques

-I'm sometimes reluctant to claim that I'm self-taught, after all so many makers and teachers have contributed inspiration and technique over the last twenty years or so, so I find it difficult to separate myself from their input.
-However, in the sense that my learning has been self-directed, I suppose I am self-taught.
+I'm sometimes reluctant to claim that I'm self-taught, after all, I've learned so much from so many makers and teachers over the last twenty years or so, so I find it difficult to take credit for all that I've achieved.
+However, in the sense that my learning has been self-directed, I am.

 I started off falling in love with throwing – for the first year of my involvement with clay I did nothing but throw; and it's a method I still love and use whenever it seems the best way to achieve what I want.
-This is mostly the thrown bases of the various vessels I make, but can sometimes be used for entire pieces (like the Tiny Inward folded vessels) which are thrown in one piece and then altered.
+This is mostly the thrown bases of the various vessels I make, but can sometimes be used for entire pieces (like the thrown and altered bowls).
 More typically though pieces are made of a combination of thrown and slab built elements, ranging from thrown base and a single slab lift, to thrown base and up to 13 slabs formed into up to 5 lifts for the very large (1.25m high) Tall Inward vessels.

 Slabs rather than Coils